Vajk93/multi-step-form/README.md

-This is a multi step form challenge, from frontendmentor.io - not finished
+This is a multi step form challenge, from frontendmentor.io - not finished yet

 # multi-step-form